AlexaCai/meet-app/README.md

 ## Projet description

 *Meet* app was created to serve as a reference in the domain of event searching and entertainment.
-Users can go on*Meet* app to have access to different informations on upcoming events in a specific searched city (or by default, on all cities when a user hasn't searched for a specific city).
-Once users see all events from all cities or from a specific searched city on their UI, they can click on a event to have access to more details.
+Users can go on*Meet* app to have access to different information on upcoming events in a specific searched city (or by default, on all cities when a user hasn't searched for a specific city).
+Once users see all events from all cities or from a specific searched city on their UI, they can click on an event to have access to more details.

-*Meet* app can be breakdown in the five following points:
+*Meet* app can be broken down in the five following points:

  - **Who** — For users who could be anyone.
  - **What** — A progressive web app with the ability to work offline and a serverless backend developed using a TDD technique.